Virtualization in Higher Education

 Colleges and universities are adopting virtualization to improve data center efficiency, consolidate servers, save money, and reduce energy consumption.
 Here you'll find articles showcasing institutions that are moving to virtualized computing environments, along with news stories covering the latest technology developments.

-Microsoft has launched the beta release of Service Pack 1 for Windows 7 and Windows Server 2008 R2.
+Microsoft has posted the release candidate of Service Pack 1 for System Center Virtual Machine Manager (SCVMM) 2008 R2.